cyverse-archive/NotificationAgent/README.markdown

 * Endpoint: GET /count-messages

-In some cases, it's useful to be able to obtain the number of messages that match a set of criteria without retrieving the messages themselves.
-This endpoint is provided for this purpose.
+This end-point returns count statistics for the messages that are currently active.
+It counts for both system message counts and a user message count.
+For the system messages, it returns the total number of messages, the total number of unseen messages and the total number of new messages.
+The user messages may be filtered by a set of criteria.
+Optional parameters provide this filtering.

 This endpoint takes three query-string parameters: